coltn/delff/README.md

 3. Type `sh delff/delff`

 ## Why delete Firefox?
 Why make a tool?
-I prefer Librewolf; and it takes several steps to uninstall FF when I test out distros.
+I prefer Librewolf; and it takes several steps to fully uninstall FF when I test out distros.

-### Note: This was tested on Pop!\_OS
+#### Note: This was tested on Pop!\_OS, which is Debian/Ubuntu-based.